vittorioromeo/bcs_thesis/source/30_ecst/01_overiew.md

 * Getting a mutable or `const` reference to a component is **statically checked** at compile-time, producing an error in case the component access does not fulfill what was specified in the system signature.

 * `process` is not special, and not limited to a single argument - additional data could be passed to the method and captured in the lambda.
-This will be covered in detail in [the "execution flow" chapter](#chap_flow) - here's a possible way of invoking `s::velocity::process`:
+This will be covered in detail in [Chapter 8](#chap_flow) - here's a possible way of invoking `s::velocity::process`:

     ```cpp
     namespace sea = ecst::system_execution_adapter;